typicalninja/google-sr/packages/google-sr/README.md

 The author (typicalninja) & contributors takes **no** responsibility for any issues that arise from misuse, such as IP blocking by Google.
 Your discretion in usage is advised.

-## Related projects
+## Related projects 🥂

-* [google-that](https://github.com/typicalninja/google-sr/tree/master/packages/google-that) - CLI wrapper around google-sr
+* [google-that](https://g-sr.vercel.app/google/that) - CLI wrapper around google-sr
+* [google-sr-selectors](https://g-sr.vercel.app/google/selectors) - Selectors for google search results used by google-sr

 # Tests

 Tests are written using [mocha](https://mochajs.org/) and can be run by using the `test` script.